RahimUllah001/Downloading_yutube-playlist_AtOnce/README.md

 ## Output

 When you run this script, it will prompt you to enter the playlist URL.
 It will then download each video in the highest available resolution.

----

-## Conclusion

-This script provides an easy way to download an entire YouTube playlist using Python's `pytube` library.
-It handles common errors such as unavailable streams and invalid URLs, ensuring that the download process runs smoothly.